7orivorian/HappierGhasts/README.md

 # The Happiest Ghasts You Ever Did See!

+![a ghastling flying towards the viewer with a yellow starburst behind it](./assets/icon_384x384.png)

 Happier Ghasts provides QoL changes to Happy Ghasts to increase their use cases and improve airship adventuring.